General Requirements, STCW Certificates, Endorsements & Training Required for Officer-in-Charge of Engineering Watch (OICEW)

 The Officer in Charge of Engineering Watch (OICEW) is the officer on watch in charge of the main propulsion plant of the ship, and of the associated auxiliaries.

-General Requirements to Obtain a Certificate of Competency as an OICEW
+STCW Requirements to Obtain an OICEW Certificate

 OICEW in a manned engine-room or designated duty engineers in a periodically unmanned engine-room (750 kW propulsion power or more) must: